digital-archives/HISTGA1011/final_project/paper_structure.md

 #### Technical specifications and standards

-- Software/hardware: Name any software applications or other tools/systems used throughout your workflow, as well as related hardware that will be used to automate or facilitate certain processes.
+- **Software/hardware**: Name any software applications or other tools/systems used throughout your workflow, as well as related hardware that will be used to automate or facilitate certain processes.
-- File formats: Determine the submission, preservation, and distribution formats your digital repository will accept or produce for each material type identified in your inventory.
+- **File formats**: Determine the submission, preservation, and distribution formats your digital repository will accept or produce for each material type identified in your inventory.
-- File resolution: Describe minimum file resolutions/sample rates for each of your file formats
+- **File resolution**: Describe minimum file resolutions/sample rates for each of your file formats.
-- Quality control (QC): Determine how resulting digitized files are checked for quality
+- **Quality control (QC)**: Determine how resulting digitized files are checked for quality.
-- Metadata: Identify which schemas you will use for descriptive, administrative, preservation, technical metadata, and access/catalog metadata
+- **Metadata**: Identify which schemas you will use for descriptive, administrative, preservation, technical metadata, and access/catalog metadata.
-- Access: Name any access platforms that you will use to enable end-user discovery of material
+- **Access**: Describe how end-users will access the collection, and be specific about the platforms that will be used.
-- Rights: Identify any potential intellectual property or privacy issues that might affect access to this material.
+- **Rights**: Identify any potential intellectual property or privacy issues that might affect access to this material.
 If the material you have selected includes rights issues that could preclude access, this is okay and normal, and a good opportunity for you to discuss why this is and how this may affect certain aspects of your workflow.

-#### Front-end experience/user personas
+#### Front-end experience

 Describe who your end users are, and what they might require to both discover and access your digitized collection.
 What are their characteristics?
 What are their needs, and what features can support how they might best discover and experience these materials?